Honda Civic (sixth generation)

 The sixth-generation Honda Civic is an automobile produced by Honda from 1995 until 2000.
 It was introduced in 1995 with 3-door hatchback, 4-door sedan and 2-door coupe body styles, replicating its predecessor's lineup.
 The sixth-generation Civic offered two new 1.6-liter 4-cylinder engines and a new continuously variable transmission (CVT) on the HX model.
-The coupe and sedan are 2.3 in longer and the hatchback is 4.3 in longer than the previous generation Civic.
+The coupe and sedan are 2.3 in longer and the hatchback is 4.3 in longer than the previous-generation Civic.
 This was the last generation of Civic to have front double-wishbone suspension, as the succeeding seventh generation would change the front suspension to a MacPherson strut.

 A 5-door hatchback was also on offer, replacing the Honda Concerto hatchback in Europe.
-This model utilized the same design language as the rest of the Civic range but was actually a hatchback version of the Honda Domani, sharing that car's platform which was derived from the previous generation (EG/EH/EJ) Civic.
-The Domani replaced the sedan version of the Concerto in Japan while the sedan version of the Concerto was directly replaced by the sixth generation Civic sedan in other markets.
+This model utilized the same design language as the rest of the Civic range but was actually a hatchback version of the Honda Domani, sharing that car's platform which was derived from the previous-generation (EG/EH/EJ) Civic.
+The Domani replaced the sedan version of the Concerto in Japan while the sedan version of the Concerto was directly replaced by the sixth-generation Civic sedan in other markets.
 Two wagons were also made available; the JDM Orthia, based on the Civic sedan/3-door hatchback line, and a 5-door hatchback/Domani-based model for Europe, sold as the Civic Aerodeck.
 Neither type was offered in North America.
 The Civic 5-door hatchback also formed the basis for the 1995 Rover 400 although the 4-door sedan version of the Rover was quite distinct from the Domani.
+The sixth generation Civic was the first one where Honda made a dedicated version for the European market.